 The study was designed to see how fish oil would measure up to borage seed oil, the typical remedy for rheumatoid arthritis.
 The results showed that fish oil was just as good as borage oil at combating rheumatoid arthritis.
-No therapy outperformed the other and the results were the same after for the three groups after nine months.
+No therapy outperformed the other, and the results were the same for the three groups after nine months.

 Another study showed that fish oil supplements worked just as well in relieving arthritic pain as nonsteroidal anti-inflammatory drugs (NSAIDs).
-It is also a safer alternative to NSAIDs because it does not contain their dangerous side effects.
+It is also a safer alternative to NSAIDs because it does not contain dangerous side effects.

-When it comes to cancer, fish oil is thought to help in two ways; first, it is thought to kill cancer cells.
+When it comes to cancer, fish oil is thought to help in two ways; first, it is believed to kill cancer cells.
 Second, it may be responsible for enhancing the effectiveness of conventional anti-cancer drugs.

 More conclusive and decisive studies have yet to prove fish oil can prevent cardiovascular disease, but those studies are being conducted as many are trying to establish the link between fish oil consumption and lowered risk of this illness.